otakot/self-driving-car-engineer-nd/README.md

-# udacity.self-driving-car-nd
+# self-driving-car-engineer-nd
-these projects are part of autonomous driving system implementation in context of my Self Driving Car Engineer Nano Degree course
+these projects are the parts of autonomous driving system implementation in context of my Self Driving Car Engineer Nano Degree educational program